etalab-ia/albert-api/README.md

 ## 🚀 Quickstart

-Deploy OpenGateLLM quickly with Docker connected to own free model and start using it:
+Deploy OpenGateLLM quickly with Docker connected to our own free model and start using it:

 ```bash
 make quickstart
 ```

+ℹ️ **Info :** It will copy the `config.example.yml` and `.env.example` files into `config.yml` and `.env` files if they don't already exist.

 Test the API:

 ```bash